siljabl/MDCK_QPI/README.md

 # MDCK-QPI

 This contains scripts use to analyse data for Cell height, area and volume fluctuations in MDCK monolayers.
-N.B. the code relies on a trainer machine learning model that is not in this repository.
+N.B. the code relies on a trained machine learning model that is not in this repository.

 ## Source code
 - 'MlModels.py': defines machina learning class(?) that classifies voxels as cells.
 Taken from [HTH-TomocubeAnalysis](https://github.uio.no/Hybrid-Technology-Hub/HTH-TomocubeAnalysis).